-A stunning archipelago of over 13,500 islands, Indonesia is an exotic kaleidoscope of smoldering volcanoes, lush rainforests, glittering green rice fields, golden beaches, coral-rich seas, ancient cultures and legendary hospitality.
-Whether you want to relax on the beach, see ancient temples, old colonial hill towns, or experience world-class surfing, diving and snorkeling, Indonesia awaits you.
+An archipelago of over 13,500 islands, Indonesia is an exotic kaleidoscope of smouldering volcanoes, lush rainforests, glittering rice fields, golden beaches, coral-rich seas, ancient cultures and legendary hospitality.
+Whether you want to relax on the beach, visit ancient temples, climb volcanic peaks, encounter rare wildlife, or experience world-class diving and snorkelling, Indonesia awaits.

 From our galleryView all

 A land of outstanding natural beauty, Indonesia offers a range of experiences to suit everyone from beach lovers, to culture devotees and adventure addicts.
 The natural scenery is stunning, from Bali’s UNESCO-recognised verdant rice terraces in Bali, and the waterways that snake through the Kalimantan jungle, to its sun-soaked coastline, white-sand beaches and sweeping bays.
 The surfing is some of the best and both the snorkelling and diving is world-class, with top destinations found on the islands of Bali, Lombok, the Gili Islands, Flores and Sumba.